Openness: In information technology

-In Open-source software, the user is given access to the sources such as source code.
+In Open-source software, the user is given access to the sources such as source code, whereas Open-weight artificial intelligence refers to the artefact itself (typically a model, e.g. a Large Language Model) being made available, with some degree of access to training data, code and parameters that led to the creation of the model itself.
 In Open-source hardware, the user gets access to sources such as design documents and blueprints.
 Open data is data that can be freely used and shared by anyone.

 In psychology

 In psychology, openness to experience is one of the domains which are used to describe human personality in the Five Factor Model.